-The Indefinite Life Handbook is still in development, but you can still check it out on this page and as a PDF.
+The Indefinite Life Handbook is still in development, but you can download it in its current state or check it out on this page and as a PDF.
 The minimum price for the PDF is $0.00.
 If you wish to support Lifetimes Infinity, click on the 'Buy Now' button to pick your own price.

 The Indefinite Life Handbook

 Immortality, mind uploading,